3axap4eHko/ascertain/README.md

 ### Ascertain what data is not suitable for your library

-0-Deps, simple, fast, for browser and node js object schema validator
+0-Deps, simple, blazing fast, for browser and node js object schema validator

 [![Coverage Status][codecov-image]][codecov-url]
 [![Build Status][github-image]][github-url]